istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 [policies](/docs/tasks/policy-enforcement/) and [telemetry](/docs/tasks/telemetry/), applied to traffic between microservices inside the cluster.

-So, if you did not yet have a chance to work with Istio, [install](/docs/setup/kubernetes/install/) it in your cluster and check [egress traffic control](/docs/tasks/traffic-management/egress/) and other [Istio features](https://istio.io/docs/tasks/).
+So, if you haven't had the chance to work with Istio yet, [install Istio](/docs/setup/kubernetes/install/) on your cluster and check [egress traffic control](/docs/tasks/traffic-management/egress/) and other [Istio features](https://istio.io/docs/tasks/).
 Tell us what you think at [discuss.istio.io](https://discuss.istio.io).